-Windows and glass roof, electric
+Windows, electric

-If the engine is switched off, you can still operate the windows and glass sunroof so long as a door or the tailgate has not been opened.
+If the engine is switched off, you can still operate the windows so long as a door or the tailgate has not been opened.

-If the doors and tailgate are closed again and the remote control is located inside the vehicle, the windows and the glass sunroof can be operated again.
+If the doors and tailgate are closed again and the remote control is located inside the vehicle, the windows can be operated again.

-Insert the remote control into the ignition lock to be able to operate the windows or glass roof when the engine is switched off and the doors are open.
+Insert the remote control into the ignition lock to be able to operate the windows when the engine is switched off and the doors are open.